PRACTAcademy/practa.tech/README.md

 ## Features

 ### 📚 Simulated Exams (SEs)
-- Simulated tests in the exclusive MITPA format.
+- Simulated tests in the exclusive PRACTA format.
 - Real-time results with graphs and detailed stats.
 - Covers SAT, ACT, PSAT, and Cambridge exams.

 ### 🤖 Discord Bot
 - Commands to take SEs, track stats, and climb the ranking.
 - Points, levels, and activity history system.
-- Fully integrated with the MITPA Discord community.
+- Fully integrated with the PRACTA Discord community.

 ### 🧠 AI-Powered Test Generation *(in development)*
 - Automatic SE generation based on previous tests.